FDio/csit/docs/report/introduction/methodology_packet_latency.rst

 load packet streams.
 Packet latency is measured using following
 methodology:

+- Most test types and trial types do not involve latency streams.
+- Only NDRPDR test type measures latency, and only after NDR and PDR values are determined.
-- Latency tests are performed at following packet load levels:
+- Latency trials are performed at following packet load levels:

   - No-Load: latency streams only.
   - Low-Load: at 10% PDR.
   - Mid-Load: at 50% PDR.
   - High-Load: at 90% PDR.
-  - NDR-Load: at 100% NDR.
-  - PDR-Load: at 100% PDR.

 - Latency is measured for all tested packet sizes except IMIX due to TG restriction.